Just a brief note to say thank you for your emails. I actually didn't use the LOMS program - or your frameworks!

 To pull this off, they need consultants who are as good with people as they are with analysis.

-For recent college grads and PhD's in technical fields, experience and success in extra-curricular activities is highly correlated with this behavior on the job.
+For recent college grads and PhD's in technical fields, experience and success in extra-curricular activities are highly correlated with this behavior on the job.

 In a very small sample size, I noticed the following amongst my colleagues: